shumwayjs/alf-navigator/README.md

 # alfnavigator
-Navigator for single-page apps giving maximal freedomness in implementation.
+Navigator for single-page apps giving maximal freedom in implementation.

 - page navigations must be registered in 'contentRegister' which maps the navigation names as used in url to a contentController